softcite/software-mentions/README.md

 > docker build -t grobid/software-mentions:0.7.0-SNAPSHOT --build-arg GROBID_VERSION=0.7.0-SNAPSHOT --file Dockerfile.software .
 ```

 The Docker image build take several minutes, installing GROBID, software-mentions, a complete Python Deep Learning environment based on DeLFT and deep learning models downloaded from the internet (one fine-tuned base BERT model has a size of ~1.3GB).
-The resulting image is thus very large, around 10GB, due to the deep learning resources and model.
+The resulting image is thus very large, around 8GB, due to the deep learning resources and model.

-- you can now run the `software-mentions` service via Docker:
+After pulling or building the Docker image, you can now run the `software-mentions` service as a container:

 ```bash
 >  docker run --rm --gpus all -it -p 8060:8060 --init grobid/software-mentions:0.7.0-SNAPSHOT